Battle of Iwo Jima: Northern Iwo Jima

-Once the island was officially declared secure, the U.S. Army's 147th Infantry Regiment was ostensibly there to act as a garrison force, but soon found itself locked in a bitter struggle against thousands of Japanese holdouts engaging in a guerrilla campaign to harass the Americans.
+Once the island was declared "secure", the U.S. Army's 147th Infantry Regiment was there to eliminate the over 3,000 Japanese soldiers still on the island, finding themselves locked in a bitter struggle against the Japanese holdouts engaging in a guerrilla campaign to harass the Americans.
 Utilizing caves and tunnel systems, the remnants of the Japanese garrison conducted numerous attacks on American forces.
 For three months, the 147th slogged across the island, using flamethrowers, grenades, and satchel charges to dig out the enemy, ultimately killing some 1,602 Japanese soldiers in small unit actions (along with many others who died in sealed caves) while suffering fifteen men killed in action and another 144 wounded.
 The Ohioans were also credited with capturing 867 Japanese soldiers; combined with the number of enemy soldiers killed by the regiment, this casualty figure represented over 10% of the original Japanese garrison.

 Flamethrowers

 A flamethrower operator of E Company, 2nd Battalion 9th Marines, 3rd Marine Division, runs under fire on Iwo Jima.

 The United States M2 flamethrower was heavily used in the Pacific.
 It features two tanks containing fuel and one of compressed gas, which are combined and ignited to produce a stream of flaming liquid out of the tip.

 Flamethrowers were used to kill Japanese inside pillboxes, buildings and caves.
 A battalion would assign one flamethrower per platoon with one reserve flamethrower in each group.
 Flamethrower operators were usually in more danger than regular troops as the short range of their weapon required close combat, and the visibility of the flames on the battlefield made them a prominent target for snipers.
 Still, they were essential to breaking the dug-in enemy.